How to Clean a Big Rug Without a Machine

 • Blot again with a damp cloth

 Enzyme cleaners are great for organic stains.
 You can easily clean blood or pet mess.
 Apply, let it work, then blot and rinse.
+(You can see my top recommended product)

 Step 3: Wash the Whole Rug by Hand